mr-abhi-shek/astro-website/src/content/donation/hero.md

 ---
-heading: "Empower Education: Make a Difference Today"
+heading: "Make a Lasting Impact: Support the Future with Your Donation"
 ---